Insecure transport of OI cryptographic digests

 Just the fact that some parts are not available via HTTPS, doesn't mean that they can't be verified securely, so I consider this as an unjustified.

-Updated by Charles Morris about 3 years ago
+Updated by Charles Morris over 4 years ago

 Even if adding a GPG signature to the latest release of OI had fixed the problem, which it did not,